-Q. How can I ensure that Rekognition meets my adult image moderation use case?
+Q. How can I ensure that Rekognition meets my adult image and video detection use case?

-Rekognition’s Image Moderation models have been and tuned and tested extensively, but we recommend that you measure the accuracy on your own data sets to gauge performance.
+Rekognition’s Unsafe Content Detection models have been and tuned and tested extensively, but we recommend that you measure the accuracy on your own data sets to gauge performance.

 You can use the ‘MinConfidence’ parameter in your API requests to balance detection of content (recall) vs the accuracy of detection (precision).
 If you reduce ‘MinConfidence’, you are likely to detect most of the inappropriate content, but are also likely to pick up content that is not actually explicit or suggestive.
-If you increase ‘MinConfidence’ you are likely to ensure that all your detected content is actually explicit or suggestive but some inappropriate images may not be tagged.
-For examples on how to use ‘MinConfidence’, please refer to the documentation here.
+If you increase ‘MinConfidence’ you are likely to ensure that all your detected content is actually explicit or suggestive but some inappropriate content may not be tagged.
+For examples on how to use ‘MinConfidence’ for images, please refer to the documentation here.

-In case Rekogntion fails to detect adult content in images, please reach out to us using the feedback process outlined below.
+In case Rekogntion fails to detect adult content in images or videos, please reach out to us using the feedback process outlined below.

-Q. How can I give feedback to Rekognition to improve its moderation?
+Q. How can I give feedback to Rekognition to improve its Unsafe Content Detection?